-Christie and I spoke recently with one MP who was part of the cross-party committee and ministerial advisory panel.
+Christie and I spoke a while ago with an MP who was part of the cross-party committee and ministerial advisory panel.
 This group visited countries and states that have already introduced similar legislation; they talked to numerous people who hold varying views for various reasons.
 The exhaustive report, which contains 66 recommendations, is considered to be among the most conservative legislation of its type in the world.
-The committee said any request to die must come from a terminally ill, mentally competent patient over the age of 18 in the final weeks or months of their life, and must be approved by a primary doctor and an independent secondary doctor.
+The committee said any request to die must come from a terminally ill, mentally competent patient over the age of 18 in the final weeks or months of their life, and must be approved by a primary doctor/ specialist and an independent secondary doctor.

 The Bill (and hence this blog) has to do with voluntary assisted dying (VAD) rather than euthanasia or assisted suicide.
 VAD refers to people who are already dying and where the patient takes the medication prescribed.
 Euthanasia is usually where the doctor administers the medicine, whilst assisted suicide includes people who are not terminally ill, but who are being helped to commit suicide.
 It’s vital that these definitions are understood.

 I take my calling as a pastor very seriously, and my pastoral gift causes me to see and engage with people and not just issues.
-I am not a blogger who types on a keyboard that is removed from people and their pain; I am a pastor who happens to write a weekly blog as part of my ministry.
+I am not a blogger who is removed from people and their pain; I am a pastor who happens to write a weekly blog as part of my ministry.
 I often receive criticism from those who think I should be black and white about specific issues, but what individuals deal with in daily life concerns me more than statistics, disputes, questions and cherry-picked Bible verses.
-And so, when it comes to VAD, I believe it’s important to consider the following pastoral concerns that affect precious people in the final weeks or months of life with a terminal illness:
+And so, when it comes to VAD, I believe it’s important to consider the following pastoral concerns that affect precious people and their loved ones in the final weeks or months of life with a terminal illness:

 - Not every condition responds to palliative care, and so some terminally ill people opt for suicide to spare themselves and their families the pain (or non-pain symptoms) that will surround their death.
 The Australian Bureau of Statistics shows that three Australians over the age of 75 take their lives each week, usually because of terminal illness.
 Of course, there are also people younger than 75 who suicide because of a terminal condition.